BellaMrx/Arrays_functions_objects_in_JS/README.md

     console.log(months);	// Output: ["Dec", "Feb", "Jan", "March"]
    ```

 Here a separate function is written that sets the sort criterion.
 The comparison function is defined with two parameters, which are called internally in pairs for the values of the array when `sort()` is called.
-With a corresponding return value of *-1, 1, 0* `sort()` takes care that dsa array is sorted. *-1* if the value is greater than the second value, the opposite happened with *1*.
+With a corresponding return value of *-1, 1, 0* `sort()` takes care that the array is sorted. *-1* if the value is greater than the second value, the opposite happened with *1*.
 With a return value of *0* both values are equal.

  [Complete Code](https://github.com/BellaMrx/Arrays_functions_objects_in_JS/blob/main/Examples/Part_13/script.js) --> **Examples/Part_13/...**
    ```